Specialist leisure group operation

 Not MICE

-This site is not built around conference production or corporate event staging.
-It is built around sellable group travel.
+The service is built around sellable group travel rather than conference production or corporate event staging.

 Not generic touring

-The strongest programs have a clear story: food, culture, heritage, soft adventure, alumni/affinity, or first-time Vietnam.
+The strongest programs carry a clear commercial story: food, culture, heritage, soft adventure, alumni or affinity travel, or first-time Vietnam.

 What this service includes